Clarkston, East Renfrewshire: Churches

 Clarkston has six churches.
-They are Greenbank Parish Church, St Josephs RC Church, Stamperland Parish Church, Williamwood Parish Church, St Aidans Episcopal Church, and Clarkston Baptist Church.
+They are Greenbank Parish Church, St Joseph's RC Church, Stamperland Parish Church, Williamwood Parish Church, St Aidan's Episcopal Church, and Clarkston Baptist Church.

 Greenbank Parish Church originally opened in 1884 on Eaglesham Road, at the far south of the modern town centre, having been built at the cost of £4055.
 It was named after the nearby Greenbank Estate, centred on Greenbank House, which is now a national trust site.
 The neighbouring manse was built in 1895.
 21 servicemen at Greenbank died during World War I, and the iconic clock in the church tower was installed in memory of those killed in the war.
 In the 1950s Greenbank helped fund churches in the newly built Castlemilk housing estates, in Glasgow.
 The northern halls, which today make up the majority of the footprint of the church were finished in 1967.
 The church was refurbished and repainted in the late 1970s.
 A link corridor to connect the two buildings was finished in 1991.
 The oldest part of the church is a Category B listed building.

 St Joseph's Church was originally built in 1880 on Busby Road.
 The church was redeveloped in 1971.
 The nearby St Joseph's Primary School was named after the church.

 Stamperland Church was founded in 1939 with help from nearby Greenbank, Williamwood and Netherlee churches.
-It is on the corner of Clarkston Road and Stamperland Gardens, in the de facto centre of the Stamperland area.
+It was on the corner of Clarkston Road and Stamperland Gardens, in the de facto centre of the Stamperland area.
 In July 2018 Netherlee and Stamperland churches linked, sharing a church minister.
-The two churches will officially unite starting the 1st of January, 2020.
-It is understood that both churches will be kept in use and continue to have church services.
+The two churches officially united on 1 January 2020.
+It was stated at the time that both churches would remain open, however in 2022 the congregation voted to close Stamperland Church due to financial deficits.
+The final service was held on the 26th of June 2022, and soon after the building was sold.

 Williamwood Parish Church was founded in 1937.
-It was built in the centre of the Williamwood area, in a narrow triangular shaped plot between Seres Road and Vardar Avenue.
+It was built in the centre of the Williamwood area, in a narrow triangular-shaped plot between Seres Road and Vardar Avenue.
 It was built out of red brick with a short bell tower.
 It cost £5910 (£67500 adjusted for inflation).
 In 1995/96 there was modernisation work carried out, creating disabled access, additional toilets and the Iona Chapel.

-St Aidans Episcopal Church was originally started in 1923.
+St Aidan's Episcopal Church was originally started in 1923.
 It held congregations at the Clarkston Bowling Club until a church building was opened in 1925.
 The building is near the start of the Mearns Road, in the town centre.

 Clarkston Baptist Church is located on Arthur Street at Sheddens.
 It was built in the 1970s.